How to Write the Harvard University Supplemental Essays 2019-2020

 Similar to the previous example, perhaps this experience heightened your passion for history and created a newfound love for linguistics, as you began to notice both the subtle and drastic differences between languages.
 Perhaps the overlap between history and linguistics is now a discipline you wish to pursue in the future.

-This is similar to Stanford’s supplemental essay, only with a much higher word limit.
 This essay allows you to be a bit more casual, as you don’t necessarily have to sound overly academic.
 As you begin, make sure you don’t want list every single one of your strengths or accomplishments, as this will read like a resume and come off a little too dry.

 You want to strike a balance between indicating your strengths and humanizing yourself.
 Listing all positives will seem insincere, while focusing on negatives will cause Harvard to do the same.
 Sprinkling in a few of your fears and insecurities (without revealing anything that might cause you trouble on campus) is a great way to show honesty and make you more personable.
 Perhaps you could say something along the lines of “if you hear me screaming at the top of my lungs alone at my desk, don’t worry I probably just saw a spider.”
 A bit of humor can help your personality shine.